dbcli/mssql-cli/doc/installation/windows.md

 * Windows (x86/x64) 10
 * Windows Server 2012+

-Python is not installed by default on Windows.
-The latest Python installation package can be downloaded from [here](https://www.python.org/downloads/).
-When installing, select the 'Add Python to PATH' option.
+Python is required for installation of mssql-cli and is not installed by default on Windows.
+To install Python, follow these instructions:
+1. The latest Python installation package can be downloaded from [here](https://www.python.org/downloads/).
+2. During installation, select the **Add Python to PATH** option.
 Python must be in the PATH environment variable.

-NOTE: If Python was installed into the "Program Files" directory, you may need to open the command prompt as an administrator for the above command to succeed.
+**Note:** If Python was installed into the "Program Files" directory, you may need to open the command prompt as an administrator for the above command to succeed.

 Once Python is installed and in the PATH environment variable, open a command prompt, and install mssql-cli using the below command.

 ## Installation via pip
 ```shell
 C:\> pip install mssql-cli
 ```
-or use the following command if you encounter a launcher error
+Or, use the following command if you encounter a launcher error:
 ```shell
 C:\> python -m pip install mssql-cli
 ```